4d/docs/website/translated_docs/es/API/FileClass.md

 If you pass a null or empty text as value, an empty string is written in the property.
 If you pass a value type different from text, it is stringified.

-***info* parameter object with a .plist file**
+**Parámetro *info* con un un archivo .plist**

 Each valid property set in the *info* object parameter is written in the .plist file as a key.
 Se acepta todo nombre de llave.
 Los tipos de valores se conservan cuando es posible.

 If a key set in the *info* parameter is already defined in the .plist file, its value is updated while keeping its original type.
-Other existing keys in the .plist file are left untouched.
+Las demás llaves existentes en el archivo .plist no se modifican.

 > To define a Date type value, the format to use is a json timestamp string formated in ISO UTC without milliseconds ("2003-02-01T01:02:03Z") like in the Xcode plist editor.